Quebec City: Language

 The great majority of city residents are native French speakers.
 The English-speaking community peaked in relative terms during the 1860s, when 40% of Quebec City's residents were Anglophone.
-Today, native Anglophones make up only 1.5% of the population of both the city and its metropolitan area.
+Today, native Anglophones make up only about 1.5% of the population of both the city and its metropolitan area.
 However, the summer tourist season and the Quebec Winter Carnival attract significant numbers of Anglophone (as well as Francophone) visitors, and English can often be heard in areas frequented by tourists.

-According to Statistics Canada, 94.6% of Quebec City's population spoke French as their mother tongue.
-In addition, more than a third of city residents reported speaking both French and English.
+In 2021, according to Statistics Canada, 90.6% of Quebec City's population spoke French as their sole mother tongue.
+More than a third of city residents reported being capable of speaking both French and English.

 Religion

 According to the 2021 census, religious groups in Quebec City included: